-The student investigates a limited geologic problem, preferably of his own choosing, under direction, in the field or laboratory.
+The student investigates a limited geologic problem in the field or laboratory.
 Individual initiative is developed, principles of research are acquired, and practice gained in technical methods.
 The student prepares a thesis setting forth the results of the research and their meaning.
 Last date for acceptance of thesis, May 25.

 Ge.
-22. THESIS PROBLEM IN PALEONTOLOGY.
-8 units first or third terms, 6 units second term.
+22. SENIOR THESIS PROBLEM IN PALEONTOLOGY.
+S units first or third terms, 6 units second term.